 The Student Administration Office on the 8th Floor in the Thom Building is the main location to go to if you have any general queries regarding teaching.

 student.administration@eng.ox.ac.uk

-Opening hours: The Student Administration Office will be opening for reduced hours.
-We will be open on Monday - Friday 9am - 5:00pm.
+Opening hours: Monday - Friday 9am - 5:00pm.

 Student Administration staff will also be available remotely by email Monday to Friday 8:30 am - 5 pm.